Hotmoka/hotmoka/README.md

  <p align="center"><img width="450" src="pics/projects.png" alt="Figure 1.
 The Eclipse projects of Hotmoka."></p>

+You do not need to import the sources of the Hotmoka project inside an IDE, in order to use Hotmoka and program in Takamaka.
+Consequently, you needn't do it for running the examples in this tutorial.
+However, if you want to see and edit the source code, you can import it in Eclipse or IntelliJ.
-If you want to see and edit the sources of the Hotmoka project, it is well possible to import them inside the Eclipse IDE, but this is not needed for running the examples in the next sections of this tutorial.
-For that, use the File &rarr; Import &rarr; Existing Maven Projects menu item in Eclipse and import the parent Maven project contained in the `hotmoka` directory that you cloned from GitHub.
+In Eclipse, use the File &rarr; Import &rarr; Existing Maven Projects menu item in Eclipse and import the parent Maven project contained in the `hotmoka` directory that you cloned from GitHub.
 This should create, inside Eclipse, also its submodule projects.
 You should see, inside Eclipse's project explorer, something like Figure 1.

-You can compile, package, test and install the Hotmoka jars inside Eclipse itself, by right-clicking on the `parent` project and selecting `Run As` and then the `Mavel install` target.
-You can also run the tests inside the Eclipse JUnit runner, by right-clicking on the `io-hotmoka-tests` subproject and selecting `Run As` and then the `JUnit Test` target.
+You will then be able to compile, package, test and install the Hotmoka jars inside Eclipse itself, by right-clicking on the `parent` project and selecting `Run As` and then the `Mavel install` target.
+You will also be able to run the tests inside the Eclipse JUnit runner, by right-clicking on the `io-hotmoka-tests` subproject and selecting `Run As` and then the `JUnit Test` target.